Search cavana

 In 2023, Cleveland Heights and University Heights united to sponsor the new title of, Heights’ Poet Laureate.

-CITY OF CLEVELAND HEIGHTS POET LAUREATE
+HEIGHTS POET LAUREATE

 In 2005, Heights Arts and the City of Cleveland Heights named its first Poet Laureate to create programs that infuse poetry into community life.
 Collaborations have included the lively Haiku Death Match, Twitter poetry project (PoetTweet), community workshops, and our ongoing Ekphrastacy series.